 Arthur Rizer is director of criminal justice and civil liberties policy for the R Street Institute, where he heads institute programs dealing with a variety of issues related to crime, policing, and privacy.
 Arthur is also an Adjunct Professor at George Mason University Law School and a Visiting Lecturer at University College London.
 Arthur joined R Street in August 2016, having previously served as associate professor of law at West Virginia University’s College of Law and visiting professor of law at Georgetown University Law Center.
 From 2005 to 2014, he was a trial attorney with the U.S. Justice Department, primarily serving as a federal prosecutor.
 He joined the Justice Department after serving as a police officer in Cheney, Washington.
 Earlier in his career, Arthur served in the U.S. Army, with his last assignment being an acting commander of a military police battalion.
 He retired as a lieutenant colonel from the U.S. Army, WVNG and was awarded the Bronze Star and Purple Heart Medals for his service in Fallujah, Iraq.
 Arthur earned his Master of Laws, from Georgetown University Law Center, with distinction, and his Juris Doctor, from Gonzaga University School of Law, magna cum laude, and is currently finishing his Doctorate in Philosophy, Criminology at Oxford University, Faculty of Law.

-Devon Kurtz is a policy advisor at the Cicero Institute, researching solutions to a range of policy issues, but focusing primarily on criminal justice reform.
+Devon Kurtz is a policy advisor at the Cicero Institute.
 At Dartmouth College, he studied Classics and Religion.
 While an undergraduate, he worked on the Oxford History of the Archaic Greek World as a Presidential Scholar, served as Editor-in-Chief of the Dartmouth Review, and was named a Rufus Choate Scholar in 2019.
 Prior to joining Cicero, Devon worked at the Office of Public Relations at the American University of Kuwait.
 His writing has been featured in the Daily Caller and the Wall Street Journal.

 Mr. Harper created the modern Conservative Party of Canada, won three successive national elections and was the longest serving Conservative Prime Minister since Canada’s founding Prime Minister in 1891.
 Under his watch, Canada emerged from the 2008 economic crisis faster and stronger than its peers.
 Among his many accomplishments in office, Mr. Harper brought federal taxes to their lowest level in 50 years, balanced the budget while making investments in health care and infrastructure, overhauled the criminal justice system and expanded Canada’s international trade network tenfold.
 On the international stage Prime Minister Harper oversaw Canada’s involvement in a series of complex conflicts in Afghanistan, Libya and Iraq and stood staunchly by besieged allies Israel and Ukraine.
 As the host leader of the 2010 G-20 summit in Toronto, and as an economist by training, Mr. Harper helped shape financial reform frameworks, implemented a sustainable approach to fiscal stimulus, and led the call for open markets and pragmatic, growth-oriented economic policy.